Trogloduck/public/Linux VM network group project/Documentation.md

 `ssh username@server_ip_adress`

-	b. open your web navigator and type the ip address of your server as the url
+Open your web navigator and type the ip address of your server as the url

 15. If it is still not working:
 	1. delete the default file in /var/www/